Grevillea ‘Bedspread’ is a dense groundcovering shrub, with a spread of at least 2 metres wide, reaching a height of 0.4 metres tall.

 Grevillea ‘Bedspread’ is a hybrid whose parents are said to be G. ‘Royal Mantle’ and G. wilkinsonii, a rare species from southern NSW.

-Toothbrush-shaped flowers are dark red and appear from spring to autumn.
+This cultivar is of the toothbrush variety.
+The inflorescences are dark red to metallic pink, to about 8 cm long by 2 cm wide, and appear from spring to autumn.
 They are rich in nectar and attract honeyeaters.

 Grevillea ‘Bedspread’ is grown on embankments around Parliament House in Canberra.